Census: Privacy and data stewardship

+Boycotts

+Censuses have sometimes been the subject of threatened or realized boycotts.
+Political historian Laurence Cooley categorizes census boycotts into those 'motivated by concerns specifically related to the census itself' and those where 'the rationale for boycotting is not to influence the questionnaire design or the enumeration process, but rather in pursuit of aims that are incidental to the census'.
+Boycotts of the first kind include Kenya in 2009, when some ethnic groups threatened to boycott the census if they were not allocated their own categories, and Myanmar in 2014, when nationalists threatened a boycott if the Rohingya were allowed to self-identify.
+Examples of boycotts where the census was more of a symbolic target include the 1911 UK census, which suffrage organizations boycotted to protest against women's lack of voting rights, using the slogan 'no vote, no census'.
+Other prominent cases of census boycotts include West Germany in 1983 and 1987.

 World population estimates

-The earliest estimate of the world population was made by Giovanni Battista Riccioli in 1661; the next by Johann Peter Süssmilch in 1741, revised in 1762; the third by Karl Friedrich Wilhelm Dieterici in 1859.
+The earliest world population estimate of the world population was made by Giovanni Battista Riccioli in 1661; the next by Johann Peter Süssmilch in 1741, revised in 1762; the third by Karl Friedrich Wilhelm Dieterici in 1859.

 In 1931, Walter Willcox published a table in his book, International Migrations: Volume II Interpretations, that estimated the 1929 world population to be roughly 1.8 billion.

-Impact of COVID-19 on census
+Impact of COVID-19

 Impact

-The UNFPA predicts that the COVID-19 pandemic will threaten the successful conduct of censuses of population and housing in many countries through delays, interruptions that compromise quality, or complete cancellation of census projects.
-Domestic and donor financing for census may be diverted to address COVID-19 leaving census without crucial funds.
-Several countries have already taken decisions to postpone the census, with many others yet to announce the way forward.
-In some countries this is already happening.
+The UNFPA had predicted that the COVID-19 pandemic would threaten the successful conduct of censuses of population and housing in many countries through delays and interruptions leading to compromises in quality, or complete cancellation of census projects.
+Domestic and donor financing for censuses was diverted to address COVID-19 leaving censuses without crucial funds.
+Several countries chose to postpone their censuses as the UNFPA had recommended.

-The pandemic has also affected the planning and implementation of censuses of agriculture in all world regions.
-The extent of the impact has varied according to the stages at which the censuses are, ranging from planning (i.e. staffing, procurement, preparation of frames, questionnaires), fieldwork (field training and enumeration) or data processing/analysis stages.
+The pandemic also affected the planning and implementation of censuses of agriculture across the world.
+The extent of the impact varied according to what stage the censuses were at, ranging from planning (i.e. staffing, procurement, preparation of frames, questionnaires), fieldwork (field training and enumeration) or data processing/analysis stages.
 The census of agriculture's reference period is the agricultural year.
-Thus, a delay in any census activity may be critical and can result in a full year postponement of the enumeration if the agricultural season is missed.
-Some publications have discussed the impact of COVID-19 on national censuses of agriculture.
+Thus, a delay in any census activity proves critical and can result in a full year postponement of the enumeration if the agricultural season is missed.

 Adaptation

-The United Nations Population Fund (UNFPA) has requested a global effort to assure that even where census is delayed, census planning and preparations are not cancelled, but continue in order to assure that implementation can proceed safely when the pandemic is under control.
-While new census methods, including online, register-based, and hybrid approaches are being used across the world, these demand extensive planning and preconditions that cannot be created at short notice.
-The continuing low supply of personal protective equipment to protect against COVID-19 has immediate implications for conducting census in communities at risk of transmission.
-The UNFPA Procurement Office is partnering with other agencies to explore new supply chains and resources.
+The UNFPA requested a global effort to assure that even where a census was delayed, census planning and preparations were not cancelled, but continued in order to assure that implementation could proceed safely once the pandemic was under control.
+While new census methods, including online, register-based, and hybrid approaches were being used across the world, these demanded extensive planning and preconditions that could not be created at short notice.
+The low supply of personal protective equipment to protect against COVID-19 had immediate implications for conducting censuses in communities at risk of transmission.
+The UNFPA Procurement Office partnered with national agencies to explore new supply chains and resources.